redhat-cop/egressip-ipam-operator/readme.md

 ### Azure test

-based on the output of the below command, configure your egressIPAM for AWS.
+based on the output of the below command, configure your egressIPAM for Azure.

 ```shell
 export network_id=$(oc get infrastructure cluster -o jsonpath='{.status.infrastructureName}')-vnet